euclio/gitignore.vim/README.md

 (such as [CtrlP]) that depend on `glob()` or `globpath()` will also ignore these files.

+Note: This plugin requires vim to be compiled with Python support.

 ## Fugitive Integration
-The plugin provides no default mappings but integrates nicely with [fugitive].
-That is, if you have fugitive installed, this plugin will use fugitive's builtin detection of a git repository and add that repo's gitignore entries to `wildignore`.
+This plugin uses [fugitive] to detect git repositories.
+The plugin will then add that repo's gitignore entries to `wildignore`.

 If you don't want that to happen automatically, create the file `.vim/after/plugin/disable-gitignore-fugitive.vim` with the single command: